 My father’s brother in law once told me that I looked more like his wife and my maternal grandmother, than any of the other cousins.
 I always assumed this meant that I had a leaning towards my Malay ancestry.

-- When my grandparents registered their first child the government official refused to register them with my grandfather’s actual surname Schröder.
-Apparently he insisted that any child from a Malay woman should be registered as Schroeder.
+- According to the family oral tradition, when my grandparents registered their first child the government official refused to register them with my grandfather’s actual surname Schröder.
+Apparently the official insisted that any child from a Malay woman should be registered as Schroeder.
 A google search of the family name Schroeder brought up many similar spellings and confirmed that it is an ancient German surname from the North East regions.

 - My grandfather’s entire family, except for his sister Edith, rejected his marriage to my Cape Malay grandmother and broke all family ties with him.
 My father remembered a man who passed by their house in District Six when he was a child and would toss him a Half Crown without saying a word.
 My father learned that it was my grandfather’s brother long after the man stopped passing by.